 - Order tests to rule out any underlying conditions that may be causing difficulty sleeping

-- Discuss options for taking prescription sleeping medication, including how often and when to take it and in what form, such as pills, oral spray or dissolving tablets
+- Discuss options for taking prescription sleeping medicine, including how often and when to take it and in what form, such as pills, oral spray or dissolving tablets

 - Prescribe a sleeping pill for a limited period of time to determine the benefits and side effects for you

-- Have you try a different prescription sleeping pill if the first medication you take doesn't work after the full prescribed course
+- Have you try a different prescription sleeping pill if the first medicine you take doesn't work after the full prescribed course

-- Help you determine whether there is a generic version, which is typically less expensive than brand-name drugs
+- Help you determine whether there is a generic version, which is typically less expensive than brand-name medicine

-Insurance companies may have restrictions on which sleeping pills are covered, and they may require that you try other approaches to your insomnia first.
+Insurance companies may have restrictions on which sleeping pills are covered.
+And they may require that you try other approaches first to try to manage your insomnia.

 ||Helps you fall asleep